Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

 4a) Using the MyPlate food guide or the current USDA nutrition model, plan menus for three full days of meals (three breakfasts, three lunches, and three dinners) plus one dessert.
 Your menus should include enough to feed yourself and at least one adult, keeping in mind any special needs (such as food allergies) and how you keep your foods safe and free from cross-contamination.
 List the equipment and utensils needed to prepare and serve these meals.

 Using the knowledge that you’ve learned in this guide, it’s now time to create a nutritious meal plan to follow over the course of three days.
-For inspiration, I’d Google ‘ three-day meal plans’ to see if any recipes jump out at you.
+For inspiration, I’d Google ‘three-day meal plans’ to see if any recipes jump out at you.
+You can also browse MyPlate.gov for ideas organized by food group.
 Write out your three-day meal plan and use this list to complete the following requirements.

 To make this requirement easier, I’d recommend talking to your parents about actually following your meal plan for the next three days.
 That way, you’ll know the cost of the ingredients, you’ll be able to prepare the meals, and you’ll have your family’s help in completing the dishes. 😛